 7.3.3 International Terrorism

-International terrorism is defined in this book as a campaign waged by non-State actors operating in several countries.
+International terrorism is defined in this book as a campaign waged by non-State actors operating in several countries to achieve political objectives by frightening people into submission.
 No single country can bring it to an end, either by force or by negotiation.

 The most striking example to date is Islamic terrorism.
 An Economist article, Men of war, summarises what motivates it:

 “For the likes of al-Qaeda and Islamic State (IS) real jihad is fighting for the sake of Allah. …It is the ultimate means of defending and exalting Islam; an obligation upon the individual, with no need for higher authority.”

 The article reviewed a book, Salafi-Jihadism: The History of an Idea, which showed how selected Islamic teachings have been used to radicalise Muslims.